JerichoCruz/kafka-fda-pipeline/README.md

 # kafka-fda-pipeline

-Produce and Consume Messages using [openFDA API](https://open.fda.gov/apis/)
+Testing a proof of concept pipeline to produce and consume messages using [openFDA API](https://open.fda.gov/apis/).

 # Overview